For Teachers

 Meet Dr. Emily

 As a girl growing up in North Carolina, I always wanted to be a teacher.
-I really loved school.
 School supplies gave me a thrill and as long as I had an organized pencil box and my Trapper Keeper was in order, life was good.
-I loved school so much that after college I immediately entered graduate school to pursue a Ph.D. in School Psychology.
-At some point along the way, my passions evolved from teaching all students to helping those who struggle to learn within our traditional education system, especially when it comes to figuring out where behavior comes from and how it interferes with learning.
+I loved school so much that after college I entered graduate school to pursue a Ph.D. in School Psychology.
+Over the last 20 years, I have seen student learning patterns become more diverse and mental health needs become more intense.

 There is no better time to invest in your students, your classroom, and yourself.